 She worked in the Department of Culture, Media and Sport from 2002 to 2013 where she held a variety of roles including working on the Olympic bid, where she did the planning for the staging of the 2012 Games, as Principal Private Secretary to the Rt Hon Tessa Jowell and as Director for media policy where she was responsible for setting up the Leveson Inquiry and the subsequent cross-party response.

 She spent the early part of her career working in the digital and creative industries after studying history at Clare College, Cambridge.
 In 2011 she was on Management Today’s list of 35 women leaders under 35 and the 50 women to watch working in the cultural sector.
 She was a trustee of Target Ovarian Cancer 2008 to 2013 and is a Governor of Goldsmiths College, London.
 She is married with 4 children.

-Director General, Housing and Planning
+Director General, Housing